OliverKurz/emerald-theme-collection/README.md

 $ sudo make install
 ```

-4. Manually cut/paste the fonts included in the "fonts" directory to the correct fonts directory (usually "/usr/share/fonts/truetype")
+4. Cut/paste the fonts included in the "fonts" directory to the correct fonts directory (usually "/usr/share/fonts/truetype")

 5. Run Compiz and run Emerald as the Window Decoration.